 If you’re using Ubuntu you can add the Oibaf and Xorg-Edgers repositories.
 Then you’ll be running on the latest X.org X server, the latest Mesa build, and the latest graphics drivers.
-All three of these parts take some of the responsibility for your graphics performance (you can find a longer explanation here), so for the maximum boost you’ll want to look at updating all three.
+All three of these parts take some of the responsibility for your graphics performance, so for the maximum boost you’ll want to look at updating all three.

 Be sure to read the instructions for both repositories before adding them.
 If you’re running a different distribution, you’ll have to look this up yourself to see whether it’s possible besides resorting to compiling the code yourself.

 Here’s a bonus tip for you: Linux kernel 3.13 now offers audio through HDMI by default, something that previously had to be enabled manually.
 If you’re running the latest release of your favorite distribution, then the included kernel should be modern enough to offer good enough support for audio through HDMI, even if it isn’t enabled by default.

 If you’d like to enable it, head to your GRUB configuration file again, and this time add the following to the kernel arguments: radeon.audio=1.
 Restart your computer and you should be able to play audio through your HDMI cable.

 It’s great to see how quickly open source drivers have been improving, and there’s still plenty of room to improve even more.
 If you’d like to enjoy these performance increases and any future ones, be sure to keep all of your software packages as up to date as possible.
 With these improvements, you can make use of some awesome AMD APU builds.